750 Naval Air Squadron: No.1 Observer School (1939-1945)

 The squadron operated in Trinidad for the duration of World War II and was disbanded on 10 October 1945.

+Royal Navy Observer School (1952-present)

-The squadron reformed on 17 April 1952 at RNAS St Merryn.
-At first it was equipped with twelve Fairey Barracudas and four Avro Ansons, but in 1953 the Fairey Firefly T7 and Percival Sea Prince T1 aircraft were introduced, and in the same year the squadron moved to RNAS Culdrose.
+The squadron reformed on 17 April 1952 at RNAS St Merryn (HMS Vulture), Cornwall, out of the Fairey Barracuda element of the Aircrewmans School, 796 Naval Air Squadron, to form 750 Naval Air Squadron, which was titled Observer School Part II.
+At first it was equipped with twelve Fairey Barracudas and four Avro Ansons, but in 1953 the Fairey Firefly T7 and Percival Sea Prince T1 aircraft were introduced, and in the same year the squadron moved, albeit within Cornwall, to RNAS Culdrose (HMS Seahawk).
 In 1955 the squadron changed its name to the Observer and Air Signal School.
 After discontinuing the training of air telegraphists, it changed again to the Observer School in May 1959.